dvago/imageoptimizer/README.md

 Assuming you have already set up your machine with node, before launch the script you must install the dependencies through **npm i**

+26 Nov 2015

+Added a second layer of compression using the **Mozilla Jpeg project** (https://github.com/mozilla/mozjpeg)

 ###How to run the script:

 ```javascript